readium/swift-toolkit/docs/Migration Guide.md

 ### Migration of HREFs and Locators (bookmarks, annotations, etc.)

+ > [!CAUTION]
- :warning: This requires a database migration in your application, if you were persisting `Locator` objects.
+ > This requires a database migration in your application, if you were persisting `Locator` objects.

  In Readium v2.x, a `Link` or `Locator`'s `href` could be either: